Copyright for Teaching

 What is the best way to share Library articles, ebooks, or streamed media with my students in mêskanâs?

 Every online resource (article, ebook, streamed video/audio) that the Library subscribes to or has purchased includes a permanent link.
 The quickest and simplest way to share library resources with your students is to copy and paste the resource’s permanent link to mêskanâs or Course Resource Lists (learn more about Course Resource Lists).
-You can also send a list of resources to reserves@macewan.ca and we’ll add the links for you.
+You can also send a list of resources or your Course Outline to reserves@macewan.ca and we’ll add the links for you.

 1) Library catalogue.
 Do a search for what you are looking for.
 When you find a title of interest, click on it to open the detailed record for that particular resource.
 Under “Action Links” click on “Permalink.”
 Copy and paste the link.